IllusionMods/BepisPlugins/README.md

 # BepisPlugins
-A collection of essential [BepInEx](https://github.com/BepInEx/BepInEx) plugins for Koikatu / Koikatsu Party, EmotionCreators, AI-Shoujo / AI-Girl, HoneySelect2, HoneyCome and other games by Illusion/Illgames.
+A collection of essential [BepInEx](https://github.com/BepInEx/BepInEx) plugins for Koikatu / Koikatsu Party, EmotionCreators, AI-Shoujo / AI-Girl, HoneySelect2, HoneyCome, SamabakeScramble / Summer Vacation Scramble, and other games by Illusion/Illgames.
 Check plugin descriptions below for a full list of included plugins.

 If you wish to contribute or need help, check the #help channel on the [Koikatsu discord server](https://discord.gg/hevygx6).